Table of Contents

 - Brazilian colleagues take their time in negotiating business deals as they deeply value interpersonal connections and relationships.

-- Titles are important as they establish hierarchy, where decisions are made by the highest-ranking colleagues.
+- When doing business in Brazil it’s essential to remember that titles are important as they establish hierarchy, where decisions are made by the highest-ranking colleagues.

 Wages and Salaries in Brazil

-- As of January 1, 2022, President Jair Bolsonaro issued Provisional Measure number 1091, defining Brazil’s minimum wage.
+- As of January 1, 2022, President Jair Bolsonaro issued Provisional Measure number 1091, defining the minimum wage in Brazil.
 As stated in the measure, the wage is set to BRL1,212 per month (USD230.35), BRL40.40 per day, or BRL5.51 per hour.
-Some states in Brazil have a regional minimum wage.
+Some states have a regional minimum wage in Brazil.
 The regional wage must be observed if it is higher than the national wage.

 - Brazil has a maximum probation period of 90 days.
 The probation can be split into two periods that add in total to 90 days and the probation can only be extended once.